Accidental American tax: your Streamlined options

 Relief Procedures for Certain Former Citizens: giving it up

 A separate IRS program (introduced in 2019) for accidental Americans who relinquish their citizenship and never filed as US citizens.
-If your net worth is under $2 million and your total US tax across the six-year window is $25,000 or less, qualifying means no tax, penalties, or interest, and you are not treated as a "covered expatriate," so no exit tax applies.
+If your net worth is under $2 million and your total US income-tax liability for the year of expatriation plus the five prior years is $25,000 or less, qualifying means no tax, penalties, or interest, and you are not treated as a "covered expatriate," so no exit tax applies.
 It is available only to those exiting, and only once.

 The renunciation sequence

 Because your connection to the US is nominal, you may want to legally renounce your US citizenship once you are back in compliance.
-The standard route requires you to certify five years of tax compliance to exit cleanly and avoid being classified as a "covered expatriate."
+The standard route requires you to certify five years of tax compliance to exit cleanly and avoid being classified as a "covered expatriate" (a status that can trigger an exit tax for those above certain net-worth or average-income-tax thresholds).
 If you instead qualify for the Relief Procedures above, that program replaces this sequence: you file the six required years as part of relinquishing, with no tax or penalties.

 Get Current